szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 400:** Make Energy Drain drain 6 levels instead of 2

 2 levels of drain is unremarkable and a waste of a spell slot, particularly when the likely enemies to fight by the time you get this spell are fairly high level.
+Additionally, this makes the spell behave similarly to IWD, where outsiders, undead, and constructs are immune to it.

 **Component 405** Make Maze bypass Magic Resistance, like Imprisonment, and make Minotaurs immune to it